magento/merchdocs/src/catalog/sources.md

 title: Sources
 ---

-This section lists the sources that contain stock for an specific product.
-Allows you to modify the quantity in each source and availability for a specific delivery method.
+The Sources section lists the sources that contain stock for a specific product.
+It is used to modify the stock quantity for each product in a source.

 ![]({% link images/images/sources_view.png %}){: .zoom}
 _Sources View_

+It is possible to assign it to a source with a specific delivery method, such as In-store pickup.